 “I don’t want to see the sacred flutes.
 The men would rape me.
-I would die. —Itsanakwalu, a young woman in her early twenties [from the Amazon].”
+I would die." —Itsanakwalu, a young Mehinaku woman in her early twenties.

 Every contemporary society owes its development to the human predilection for cumulative cultural evolution.
 From the smallest hunter-gatherer bands with the simplest tools, to the largest, most technologically advanced nation states, everywhere people utilize knowledge passed down through generations and shared among each other that no single individual could ever have accumulated alone.
 With the benefits of open exchanges of information well-attested, the prevalence across cultures of ritual secrecy, and the monopolization of information, require greater attention.

 One of the more surprising elements of secret societies in the ethnographic record is how visible they are.
 They can be found everywhere, and are particularly well documented across Melanesia, the Amazon, and West Africa.
 Undoubtedly, there are mixed-sex, and all female, secret societies, but when examining aggressive and domineering coalitions engaged in physical coercion, ritualized deception, and violent punishment of outsiders and taboo violators, these are often comprised entirely of males., These all-male secret societies are best described as ‘men’s cults’, and they can be found among hunter-gatherer societies, horticulturalists, and agriculturalists alike.
 Many of these secret societies may no longer exist, however I will describe them as they are generally portrayed in the ethnographic material.